Grois333/100-days-of-code/log.md

 Added to the portfolio page a fixed top menu bar with the navs, made tranparent a color for better viewing, sized larger the about page, added in the footer section a contact form, also added a social icon, I will keep on adding more icons, also improving the page, maybe add a smooth scroll, bounce animation, and add projects to the Project section.

 **Thoughts:**
 Takes a lot of time and effort, but it pays off.
-Some times a need to search for help on the internet because I dont know so much coding, especially for the CSS parts.
+Some times I need to search for help on the internet because I dont know so much coding, especially for the CSS parts.

 **Link(s) to work:** <br>
 "Build a Personal Portfolio Webpage" project: